 For Electricity Used as a Transportation Fuel.

 Residential EV Charging.
-For on-road transportation fuel supplied for electric vehicle (EV) charging in a single- or multi-family residence, the following entities are the credit generators:
+For on-road transportation fuel supplied for electric vehicle (EV) charging in a single-family residence, or at dedicated or reserved parking at a multi-family residence, the following entities are the credit generators:

 Base Credits.
 The EDU or its designee is the credit generator for base credits for the portion of residential EV charging assigned to that EDU by the Executive Officer.
 The EDU may authorize a third party to sell the EDU's credits.
-The EDU or its designee must meet the requirements set forth in paragraphs 1. through 6. below, and paragraphs 1. through 5. in section 95491(d)(3)(A).
+The EDU or its designee must meet the requirements set forth in paragraphs 1. through 5.
+Below, and 95491(e)(5).

-Within 30 days of the effective date of this subarticle for large and medium IOUs and POUs, or by December 31, 2022 for small IOUs and POUs, or within 30 days of opting into the LCFS program, whichever is later, each EDU seeking eligibility to generate base credits must demonstrate, by attestation or entrance into any applicable Clean Fuel Reward program (as defined in section 95481(a)(29)) governance agreement, its ability to contribute allocated credits to the Clean Fuel Reward program consistent with CPUC approval of Pacific Gas and Electric's, Southern California Edison's, and San Diego Gas and Electric's filing(s).
+Within 30 days of the effective date of this subarticle for large and medium IOUs and POUs, or within 30 days of opting into the LCFS program, whichever is later, each large or medium EDU seeking eligibility to generate base credits must demonstrate, by attestation or entrance into any applicable Clean Fuel Reward program (as defined in section 95481(a)) governance agreement, its ability to contribute allocated credits to the Clean Fuel Reward program consistent with CPUC approval of Pacific Gas and Electric's, Southern California Edison's, and San Diego Gas and Electric's filing(s).
 The Executive Officer may revoke the eligibility of an EDU to generate base credits if it fails to make this required demonstration or if the EDU withdraws or has been removed as a party to the governance agreement.
 All base credits for any EDU that is not eligible to receive base credits pursuant to this provision will be allocated to the Clean Fuel Reward program pursuant to section 95486.1(c)(1)(A) paragraph 2.
-An EDU must submit any request to change their base credit generation eligibility status for the Clean Fuel Reward program to the Executive Officer by the September 30th prior to the start of the effective credit generation year.
+An EDU must submit any request to change their base credit generation eligibility status for the Clean Fuel Reward program to the Executive Officer by the September 30 prior to the start of the effective credit generation year.

+EDUs seeking eligibility to generate base credits must provide rate options that encourage off-peak charging and minimize adverse impacts to the electrical grid;

 Upon California Public Utilities Commission (CPUC) approval of Pacific Gas and Electric's, Southern California Edison's, and San Diego Gas and Electric's filing(s) to initiate a Clean Fuel Reward program, all opt-in EDUs must contribute a minimum percent of base credits for residential EV charging (or net base credit proceeds) to provide a Clean Fuel Reward funded exclusively by LCFS credit proceeds, as per the contribution tabulated below: